alidanapour/chip8_emulator/Product_Document.md

 - Visualizer: While a Chip 8 program is executing, the program will show all current values being stored in memory and in each register.
 The current running instruction is highlighted.
 User can also stop the program, and continue running the program.
 User can click the `Description and How To Play` button for more details on any program in the drop-down menu.
 - Game 1 Complete: Polish the interface and perform rigorous testing to ensure no unexpected bug exist.
 - Game 2 Prototype: `Jumpy Rabbit` : A game inspired by Google's *T-Rex Run*.
 We are planning to replace the T-Rex with a rabbit, hence the name *Jumpy Rabbit*!
+    - User case: **TO DO**

 **Release 3**